adhithyakrishna/adhithyakrishna.github.io/content/en/articles/golang/DependencyInjection.md

 My aim for this article is to dissect dependency injection into smaller chunks to understand how it works.

+The initial code for the project is given below. (main.go)
 ```Go
 package main